 The city’s name has many origins.
 One legend states that it was given by the Hoysala king Veera Ballala II in the 11th century when, hungry and lost, he met a poor woman who served him lady’s fingers so he called the place “benda kaal-ooru” (town of boiled beans) in the local Kannada language which evolved into Bengaluru.
 Our guide liked this idea very much and he repeated the legend several times.

-Bangalore has a rich past thanks to the many rulers who governed over the area.
+Bangalore has a rich past thanks to the many rulers who governed over the area and this is also whats makes it a great city with lots of things to do.
 From Gowda, the city was conquered by the Sultan of Bijapur, then the Mughals who ruled it for a mere three years before selling it over to the Wodeyar rulers from the Kingdom of Mysore who gave the city its own Jahgir, Haider Ali.
 When Haider Ali died, his son, Tipu Sultan, proclaimed himself Sultan over the weak Wodeyar ruler.

 Tipu Sultan is a famous figure in the history of not only Bangalore but also Mysore, the royal seat of power at the time.
 He was known for his nickname, the Tiger, and loved his stripes.
 This nickname was well deserved after defeating the British who tried to conquer the area four times in a 20 year period, although the Sultan was eventually defeated and killed in 1799.
 From then on, the Wodeyar returned to power but only in figure as Bangalore and Mysore had become part of the British East India empire.